A-L-LAN/localmind/README.md

 🧠 **LocalMind — Offline AI Education Powered by Gemma 4**

-What if every student had a personal AI tutor — even without internet?
+_What if every student had a personal AI tutor — even without internet?_
 <img width="1774" height="887" alt="Offline AI Learning Ecosystem Powered by Gemma 4 " src="https://github.com/user-attachments/assets/a9a0ee0b-3b50-4452-a321-60ee5df8830c" />

-Offline AI Learning Ecosystem Powered by Gemma 4
+**Offline AI Learning Ecosystem Powered by Gemma 4**

-LocalMind is an offline-first, multi-agent educational intelligence ecosystem powered entirely by Gemma 4, designed to bring personalized, intelligent education to schools with limited connectivity and constrained resources.
+**LocalMind** is an **offline-first, multi-agent educational intelligence ecosystem powered entirely by Gemma 4**, designed to bring **personalized, intelligent education** to schools with limited connectivity and constrained resources.

-Built for Kenya first, but designed to scale globally.
+Built **for Kenya first**, but designed to scale globally.

 LocalMind enables: